OpenSourceEconomics/respy/doc/source/tutorial.rst

 Tutorial
 ========

 Let us now illustrate the basic capabilities of the ``respy`` package.
-We start by setting up a model specification and then turn to some examples.
+We start with the model specification and then turn to some example use cases.

 Model Specification
 -------------------

-The model is specified in an initialization file that is processed by the package.
+The model is specified in an initialization file.
 For an example, check out the first parameterization analyzed by Keane (1994) `online <https://github.com/restudToolbox/package/blob/master/respy/tests/resources/kw_data_one.ini>`_.
-Let us discuss each of the elements in more detail.
+Let us discuss each of its elements in more detail.

 **BASICS**